hvcl/PatHME/README.md

 # Preprocessing
 1. Download the raw WSI data.
-2. Extract patch feature for multiple magnification (e.g:5x and 20x).
+2. Extract patch feature for multiple magnification (e.g: 5x and 20x).

+ python

-3. Concatenate the multiscale patches from the same region to from the regional features (based on 1.25x).
+4. Concatenate the multiscale patches from the same region to from the regional features (based on 1.25x).

 # Training PatHME encoder.